 #18 – The Venetian Casino and Grand Canal

 Why it’s so awesome: Las Vegas is sometimes over the top, often kitschy, and always amazing and this casino has attractions that show why.
+You may as well stay in a penthouse style Airbnb to top off the experience!
 It replicates some of the highlights of Venice, complete with a canal and gondolas as well as singers and stilt walkers who do their best to replicate what you’d see when walking through this legendary European city.